The Man They Could Not Hang (1934 film): Critical

 The critic from The Argus said that the film was:

 Closer to the far-fetched melodrama of The Streets of London than to the realism of the better films of to-day.
 The story... doubtless contains good dramatic material, but Invicta Films, an Australian company, have so disguised it that it appears sillier than the creations of the hack scenario writer's fancy.
 The complicated story has been unwound in a rambling, disjointed fashion, and the dialogue is so childishly stiff and melodramatic that even the most docile audience is fidgeting and giggling before the end.
-The cast is full of those stage types that went out with the appearance of Pinero – the red-eyed village maiden, who murmurs "Justice will prevail", the moustached French villain, who cannot speak without leering, smirking and kissing his finger- tips, and the stalwart British policeman, who arrests the wrong man with the noble words, "Duty is duty."
+The cast is full of those stage types that went out with the appearance of Pinero – the red-eyed village maiden, who murmurs "Justice will prevail", the moustached French villain, who cannot speak without leering, smirking and kissing his finger-tips, and the stalwart British policeman, who arrests the wrong man with the noble words, "Duty is duty."
 The spirit of the piece seems to have possessed the cast completely, but perhaps the stiffness of the acting is due to their ignorance of the difference between stage and screen technique.

 The Courier Mail did say "the prison scenes are realistically done, and at times the tension is strong."

+The Sydney Sun said "It would be too hard to say that the cast is not capable, because the dialogue is so stilted that a brilliant and most experienced group of players could make but little of It.
+That Ronald Roberts, as John Lee, comes through as a human being, proves that he is one of the most promising of Australia's younger actors."

 The film obtained a small release in England where it also received bad reviews.

 Box office

 The movie performed solidly in country areas.

 However, by the end of 1934 a trade paper reported it as having earned only £2,200 at the Australian box office with the possibility of this going up to £3,000 ("although it's doubtful") and the sale to England giving it a chance to recoup the budget.
 It is unclear whether this happened.